oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The standard aggregation method `max` can be applied to values with a totally ordered domain to return the largest of the values, or null if there are no values to be aggregated.

-The result property will have the same type as the input property
+The result property will have the same type as the input property.

 ::: example
 Example 11: